zakthan/nfs_mount_point_usage_kubernetes_persistance_volumes/README.md

 ## To do:

 - For Python script to work we need namespaces to have at least one running pod
-- Currently both scripts are just printing info to stdout , but they can easily be refactored to send an alert and/or send values to a db (ie prometheus or zabbix)
+- Currently both scripts are just printing info to stdout , but they can easily be refactored to send an alert and/or send values to a db (eg prometheus or zabbix)
 - What happens if pod has 2 or more NFS mounts